 Most apprenticeships take four years.
 To earn a certificate or ticket, apprentices must complete both work-based training and technical training, including examinations.
-After working as apprentices for the period specified by the ITA, graduates can write the Interprovincial Standards Examination for Heavy Duty or Commercial Transport.
+After working as apprentices for the period specified by the ITA, graduates can write the Interprovincial Red Seal Examination for Heavy Duty, Truck and Transport.

-Graduates of the Foundation-Level Heavy Duty Commercial Transport program (Entry Level Trades Training) at CNC receive an ITA Certification of Completion.
+Graduates of the Foundation-Level Heavy Mechanical Trades program (Entry Level Trades Training) at CNC receive an ITA Certificate of Completion.